JusDooEt/Login-App/README.md

 # Login Form Template
 ## About
 This program is meant to be a template for a login page to use for other applications that require this level of security before a user can access the full application.
 This program was also used to practice using a database in order to store data like usernames, emails and passwords.
 The window will use this database in order to verify a user's login credentials.
-There is also an option to register a new user that will insert the new user's data into the database.
+There is also an option to register a new user that will insert the new user's data into the database and allow them to login after a successful registration.

 ## Build Image